The History of Leivonmäki National Park

 The left-over funds would be used for draining the surrounding large mires."

 So the water level in the lake was lowered for the second time, to get rid of the damages that floods were causing on the fields.
 After clearing the canal, which was carried out in 1890-1894, the water level had dropped about 4 metres.

 Lowering the Lake created almost 200 New Islands

 Most of the almost two hundred islands and islets were created when the water level dropped.
 The rocky belt circulating the sides of the lake reminds us of the times when the waves were washing the shores a couple of metres higher.
-The old shoreline can be clearly seen also along the trails of the National Park.
+The old shoreline and square-shaped stony boundary marks can be clearly seen also along the trails of the National Park.

 Lake Ore Dredging and Log Floating

 When the water went down, also iron ore was dredged from Lake Rutajärvi to be transported to a foundry.
 Lake ore, which contains plenty of iron, is gradually precipitated from the surface water to the bottom of the lake.

 There were also important winter roads on the ice of Lake Rutajärvi, as well as on Lake Päijänne .
 For safety reasons it was important to mark the roads every year.
 The responsibility was divided between the houses to mark different sections of the roads.